 - Revising behavioral health services contracts to better serve youth in secure detention, ensuring that they are connected with services that are trauma-informed and that they have individualized care plans developed in collaboration with detention center staff.

 - Supporting revisions to state law that would make evidence-based behavioral health services available prior to contact with the legal system.
-While the legislation did not pass, the County will again support this effort in the upcoming legislative session.
+The County will again support this effort in the 2019 state legislative session.

-- Establishing peacemaking as a restorative justice practice for youth referred to the juvenile legal system for serious offenses.
-Peacemaking incorporates victim advocates, mentors, family members and community leaders through transformative mediation to strengthen relationships, build community, and facilitate innovative problem-solving.
+- Establishing restorative justice practice and other non traditional approaches for youth referred to the juvenile legal system for serious offenses.
+For example, peacemaking incorporates victim advocates, mentors, family members and community leaders through transformative mediation to strengthen relationships, build community, and facilitate innovative problem-solving.
 Learn more about restorative justice on the blog.

 - Creating opportunities for young people who face systemic barriers to success by investing $2.3 million of Best Start for Kids funding to community organizations serving youth and families.
 These organizations are providing culturally appropriate services and supports in communities.